Lori McKenzie is the Secretary and Treasurer of Dignity After Hockey, Inc. (DAH).

 Todd attended Oklahoma State University and was drafted by the Chicago White Sox in 1988.

-Sally Rooff born & raised in San Diego, finally saw a hockey game after college and fell in love with the game.
-Worked in medical insurance in Tennessee, Maine & New Hampshire for many years.
-Currently, I’ve worked as a paralegal/office manager for a Bankruptcy Attorney in New Hampshire for 9 1/2 years.
-Helping people and raising money to help people has always been something I’ve loved to do, so working with DAH is something I definitely enjoy.
+Sally was born & raised in San Diego, and moved to Maine after high school.
+She finally saw a hockey game after college and fell in love with the game.
+Sally has worked in medical insurance in Tennessee, Maine & New Hampshire for many years.
+Currently, she works as a paralegal/office manager for a Bankruptcy Attorney in New Hampshire.
+Helping people and raising money to help people has always been something she has loved to do, so working with Dignity After Hockey is something she definitely enjoys doing.
+Sally got involved with Dignity After Hockey to help raise money for her friend, Mitch Wilson, and has decided to stick around and keep helping.